 More About Body Mass Index (BMI)

-    This animation shows a comparison of the change in BMI for a given height and
+This animation shows a comparison of the change in BMI for a given height and varying weights.

-    varying weights.
 It also shows why BMI is inaccurate for muscular people.
-This

-    animation includes audio narration: please make sure your computer's volume is

-    up so that you can hear it.

 Body Mass Index (BMI) Background

 Body Mass Index, or BMI, is a commonly-used measure of obesity.
 The animation shows a range of weights at a given height (5' 10"), and shows the points at which a person is classified as "overweight" or "obese."
 In addition, it shows one of the problems with using a simple measurement of height and weight to determine obesity: a very muscular person can have a BMI that would categorize him or her as obese.